Cookies: Our site uses cookies in order to deliver better content. By continuing you accept these cookies.

 Icons key points about what DVIR regulations contains

-• Inspection Items: The FMCSA requires that drivers inspect specific parts and accessories of their vehicles before and after every trip.
-Brakes, steering, tires, lighting, coupling devices, and emergency equipment are among the examination components.
+• Inspection Items: The FMCSA mandates that drivers inspect specific parts and accessories of their vehicles before and after every trip.
+This includes brakes, steering, tires, lighting, coupling devices, and emergency equipment.

-• Retention of DVIRs: DVIRs must be kept by the motor carrier for at least three months after the inspection date.
-The driver must also keep a copy of the DVIR in their records for at least six months after the inspection.
+• Retention of DVIRs: Federal law stipulates that motor carriers must retain these inspection reports for at least three months after the inspection date.
+Drivers are also required to keep a copy for a minimum of six months.

 Are there penalties for non-compliance?